verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 What we want to do is we want to run code in the render steps.
 We want to run code here.

 <figure>
-	{% image "08 - requestAnimationFrame.png", "A yellow box labeled rAF has appeared before the style block in the render detour", [648, 1296], "648px" %}
+	{% image "08 - requestAnimationFrame.png", "A yellow box labeled rAF has appeared before the style block in the render detour", [648, 1296], "648px", true %}
 	<figcaption><code>requestaAnimationFrame</code> is the yellow box labeled rAF which appeared before the style (S) block in the render detour</figcaption>
 </figure>